Milvus (vector database): Deployment options

 Milvus can be deployed as an embedded database, standalone server, or distributed cluster.
 Zilliz Cloud offers a fully managed version.

 GPU support

-Milvus provides GPU accelerated index building and search using Nvidia CUDA technology via the Nvidia cuVS library, including a recent GPU-based graph indexing algorithm known as CAGRA.
+Milvus provides GPU accelerated index building and search using Nvidia CUDA technology via the Nvidia cuVS library, including the GPU-based graph indexing algorithm CAGRA.

 Integration

 Milvus provides official SDK clients for Java, NodeJS, Python and Go.
 An additional C# SDK client was contributed by Microsoft.
 The database can integrate with DataDog, Prometheus and Grafana for monitoring and alerts, as well as generative AI frameworks Haystack, LangChain, IBM Watsonx, and those provided by OpenAI.

 Several storage providers have built integrations with Milvus to support AI workloads and large-scale vector search.
 These integrations aim to optimize performance, simplify inferencing workflows, and enhance data management capabilities: